 - Increase participation in lifelong learning and adult learning.

 In this context, one of Malta’s aims is to reach a more equitable quality secondary education.
 Education and training risks become irrelevant if tangible links with life beyond the school walls, remain sporadic and superficial.
-In November 2016, Malta’s Ministry for Education and Employment launched the initiative - ‘My Journey – Achieving Through Different Paths Inclusive and Comprehensive Equitable Quality Learning Programmes’.
-Secondary school students will be able to choose between academic, vocational, applied subjects or a combination of the three elements during the senior cycle of secondary education.
-This will involve moving from a 'one size fits all' system to a more inclusive and equitable programme which can specifically cater to each learner's individual talents.
+In November 2016, Malta’s Ministry for Education, Sport, Youth, Research and Innovation launched the initiative - ‘My Journey – Achieving Through Different Paths Inclusive and Comprehensive Equitable Quality Learning Programmes’.
+Secondary school students will be able to choose between academic, vocational, applied subjects, or a combination of the three elements during the senior cycle of secondary education.
+This will involve moving from a 'one size fits all' system to a more inclusive and equitable programme that can specifically cater to each learner's individual talents.

-The intended inclusive and comprehensive equitable quality learning programmes for the compulsory secondary schooling structure is driven both by the values of inclusion, social justice, equity and diversity.
-This evolved education system is also inspired by the philosophy of values based education promulgated in the Respect for All document and guided by the Education for All audit report.
+The intended inclusive and comprehensive equitable quality learning programmes for the compulsory secondary schooling structure are driven both by the values of inclusion, social justice, equity, and diversity.
+This evolved education system is also inspired by the philosophy of values-based education promulgated in the Respect for All document and guided by the Education for All audit report.
 It is also very much in line with the UNESCO Sustainable Development Goal 4 in ensuring inclusive and equitable quality education and promoting lifelong learning opportunities for all”.

-The Ministry for Education and Employment is committed to sustaining this educational journey whilst expanding it to increase accessibility to quality vocational training and provide opportunities for more applied learning programmes to all students ensuring parity of esteem and equivalence of qualifications.
-Malta aims to have a single structure comprehensive and inclusive secondary school with equitable quality academic, vocational and applied learning programmes within the same school for all students.
+The Ministry for Education, Sport, Youth, Research and Innovation is committed to sustaining this educational journey whilst expanding it to increase accessibility to quality vocational training and provide opportunities for more applied learning programmes to all students ensuring parity of esteem and equivalence of qualifications.
+Malta aims to have a single structure comprehensive and inclusive secondary school with equitable quality academic, vocational, and applied learning programmes within the same school for all students.

-In addition, the re-introduction of Vocational Education and Training (VET) subjects in secondary schools was a fundamental initiative to provide learners with alternative assessment which is also based on learning outcomes approach.
-The choice of subjects include: Agribusiness, Engineering Technology, Health and Social Care, Hospitality, and Information Technology.
+In addition, the re-introduction of Vocational Education and Training (VET) subjects in secondary schools was a fundamental initiative to provide learners with an alternative assessment that is also based on the learning outcomes approach.
+The choice of subjects includes Agribusiness, Engineering Technology, Health and Social Care, Hospitality, and Information Technology.
 The selection was inspired by priorities and needs expressed by the local industry.
-Consequently, the introduction of vocational subjects in the secondary school cycle serve as a measure to bring education processes closer to industry needs and thereby ensuring that education caters better for market realities.
-Alternative Learning Programme for students who pursue a vocational pathway instead of the one in mainstream education have also been successfully implemented.
+Consequently, the introduction of vocational subjects in the secondary school cycle serves as a measure to bring education processes closer to industry needs and thereby ensure that education caters better to market realities.
+An alternative Learning Programme for students who pursue a vocational pathway instead of the one in mainstream education has also been successfully implemented.

-- The Ministry for Education and Employment (MEDE)
+- The Ministry for Education, Sport, Youth, Research and Innovation

 - The Education Act